Web Analytics

 My name is Sheila; I am a woman with 3 children.
 My first encounter with domestic violence was shortly after I got married.
 After my divorce I again found myself in a domestic violence situation with my baby’s father.

-When we first starting dating I thought that he was charming and everything I could want in a man, but shortly after I had my baby the violence started.
+When we first starting dating I thought that he was charming and everything I could want in a man.
+But shortly after I had my baby, the violence started.
 It started with pulling of the hair, slapping in the face, and then choking.
 I didn’t tell anyone because I was ashamed.
 I was ashamed that I had just ended one domestic violence relationship and ended up back in another one.

 No one ever told me that it’s okay to speak up and speak out about it and kill the silence.
 Also, little did I know that during all of this I was harming my children.